<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

 • Sensors: Specialised sensors can measure the intensity and spectrum of artificial light in the environment.
 These sensors can be placed strategically in urban, suburban, or even rural areas to create a network that provides comprehensive coverage of a region.

 • Data collection + transmission: These sensors collect data continuously or at set intervals.
 The data is then transmitted wirelessly to a central server or cloud platform.
-Advanced IoT platforms can handle data from thousands of sensors simultaneously.
+Advanced platforms can handle data from thousands of sensors simultaneously.

-• Real-time data analysis: IoT platforms analyse the data to generate insights into the sources and levels of light pollution.
+• Real-time data analysis: Use platforms analyse the data to generate insights into the sources and levels of light pollution.
 Patterns and trends can be identified, which can inform policy decisions, urban planning, and public awareness campaigns.

 • Mapping: Visualisation tools can provide light pollution maps that show the intensity of light pollution across different areas.
 These maps can be updated in real-time or near-real-time, allowing authorities and researchers to see the impact of changes in lighting practices or infrastructure.